Financial Aid for Military Service Members and Student Veterans

 Participants are required to contribute $25-$2,700 into a VEAP account, which the federal government matches.
 Student veterans can use their VEAP funds to pay for college, non-degree training, apprenticeships, test fees, and correspondence training.
 Veterans have 10 years from the time they are released from active duty to use this benefit.
 If the service member does not use the money, the VA will refund their contribution.
 Individuals should review the VA's website for additional information on VEAP criteria and benefits.

-Survivors' and Dependents' Education Assistance (DEA - Chapter 35) Program: Children and spouses of military service members who died, were captured in the line of duty, or disabled due to a service-connected injury or illness qualify for this program.
+Survivors' and Dependents' Education Assistance (DEA - Chapter 35) Program: Children and spouses of military service members who died, were captured in the line of duty, or are disabled due to a service-connected injury or illness qualify for this program.
 The program offers a monthly payment to cover educational expenses, career counseling, and on-the-job training.
 Benefits last for 36 months.

 Children qualify for the program between the ages of 18 and 26.
 Children receiving benefits under the DEA program cannot also receive dependency and indemnity compensation (DIC) from the VA.